Abortion in Alabama

-Abortion remains a divisive issue in Alabama (with a strong pro-life leaning in the very socially conservative state), with a 2014 survey by Pew Research Center concluding that a 58% of surveyed adults in Alabama believe abortion should be illegal in most or all cases, and with 37% indicating it should be legal.
-A strong correlation was observed between the opposition to abortion and conservative political views and deeply-held religious belief was a weaker predictor of opinions.
-As of 2021, only three abortion clinics existed in Alabama, down from 45 in 1982.
-The remaining three clinics were ordered to "immediately cease and desist operations" after the overturning of Roe v.
-Wade on June 24, 2022.
+Abortion remains a divisive issue in Alabama, with a 2014 survey by Pew Research Center concluding that 58% of surveyed adults in the state believe abortion should be illegal in most or all cases, and 37% indicating it should be legal.
+A strong correlation was observed between the opposition to abortion and conservative political views.
+The 2023 American Values Atlas reported that, in their most recent survey, 54% of Alabamians said that abortion should be legal in all or most cases.